Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 GEICO is widely considered the best alternative to USAA for military members.
 It operates a dedicated Military Center staffed by veterans and offers multiple layers of savings:

-• Up to 15% off total premiums for active duty, National Guard, and Reserve members
+• Up to 15% off total premiums for active duty, National Guard, Reserve, and retired military members

-• Emergency Deployment Discount (25% off) for members deployed to DOD-designated imminent danger pay areas, provided the vehicle is stored under an approved protection plan
+• Emergency Deployment Discount for members deployed to DOD-designated imminent danger pay areas, provided the vehicle is stored under an approved protection plan

-• Suspension of insurance charges for military officers who store vehicles on base for 30+ days
+• Suspension of coverage charges for military officers who store vehicles on base for 30+ days

 • Additional discounts for members of military organizations like NFCU, AUSA, NLUS, and AFBA